History of the nude in art: Realism

 The sculptural equivalent of realism was Constantin Meunier, who preferentially portrayed workers and laborers of the new industrial era, replacing the classical hero by the modern proletarian, in works where special relevance is given to the volumetric sense of the figure, as in The Puddler (1885) and The Elder, in the Monument to Labor in Brussels (1890–1905).
 Another notable sculptor was Aimé-Jules Dalou, a disciple of Carpeaux, who despite his naturalism denotes a certain baroque influence, in works such as Bacchanal (1891), Bather Drying Her Foot (1895) and The Triumph of Silenus (1898).

-The American settled in Europe John Singer Sargent was the most successful portraitist of his time, as well as a talented painter in the representation of landscapes and a great draughtsman, who left a large number of academies.
-Influenced by Velázquez, Frans Hals, Anthony van Dyck and Thomas Gainsborough, he had an elegant and virtuous style, which he also demonstrated in nudes such as Nude Boy on the Beach (1878) and Nicola D'Inverno (1892).
+The American settled in Europe, John Singer Sargent, who was the most successful portraitist of his time, was also a talented painter of landscapes and a great draughtsman, leaving a large number of academies.
+Influenced by Velázquez, Frans Hals, Anthony van Dyck, and Thomas Gainsborough, he had an elegant and virtuous style, which he also demonstrated in nudes such as Nude Boy on the Beach (1878) and Nicola D'Inverno (1892).

-In Spain, realism also prevailed in the middle of the century: Eduardo Rosales dealt with numerous genres, and although he made few nudes (Sleeping Woman, 1862; After Bathingo, 1869), they deserve to be highlighted for their quality.
+In Spain, realism also prevailed in the middle of the century: Eduardo Rosales worked across numerous genres, and although he made few nudes (Sleeping Woman, 1862; After Bathingo, 1869), they merit attention for their quality.
 Of Raimundo Madrazo, it is also worth mentioning a single work, After the Bath (1895), of admirable design and compositional sense.
 Mariano Fortuny, trained in Nazarenism, made several works of oriental themes (The Odalisque, 1861), along with genre scenes or nudes set in landscapes (Idyll, 1868; Choice of a Model, 1870–1874; Nude Old Man in the Sun, 1871; Carmen Bastian, 1871–1872; Nude on the beach of Portici, 1874).
 Other artists were: Casto Plasencia (The Rape of the Sabine Women, 1874), José Jiménez Aranda (A Slave for Sale, 1897), Enrique Simonet (Anatomy of the heart, 1890; The Judgment of Paris, 1904) and, as a sculptor, Ricardo Bellver (El ángel caído, 1877).

 Young Girl in Green (1859), by Camille Corot, Musée d'Art et d'Histoire, Geneva.

 The Odalisque (1861), by Mariano Fortuny, MNAC, Barcelona.

 El ángel caído (1877), by Ricardo Bellver, Gardens of Buen Retiro, Madrid.

 The Old Man, in the Monument to Labor (1890–1905), by Constantin Meunier, Brussels.

 Portrait of Nicola D'Inverno (1892), by John Singer Sargent.